jasper-zanjani/notes/linux.md

   - https://shapeshed.com/unix-shuf/
 - `useradd -m -g wheel luke` `wheel` is the group and `luke` is the username
 - `userdel`
+## Directories
+`/var/lib/pacman/`
+: directory where `db.lck` file will be stored, which must be deleted occasionally when pacman is interrupted unexpectedly. this file is created to ensure that only one instance of pacman runs at any time
 # Distributions
 ## Arch Linux
 ### Installation